 - Open sores or blisters that can sometimes be ‘weepy’ (emit a clear substance)

 Eczema symptoms do vary based on patient age.

 What to Expect from Eczema Treatment (Atopic Dermatitis)

 Eczema is not curable, so our dermatologists work with you to structure a plan that best manages your condition.
 A mainstay of all treatments is keeping the skin well hydrated with moisturizers and the use of mild cleansers to help prevent flares.
 Many steroidal and non-steroidal topical prescription medications help tremendously during flares.
-More severe cases may need systemic medications to turn off the overactive part of the immune system, including methotrexate, other immune suppressants and the newer biologic Dupixent®..
+More severe cases may need systemic medications to turn off the overactive part of the immune system, including biologics and other immune suppressants.

 How Much Does Eczema Treatment (Atopic Dermatitis) Cost in Birmingham?

-Eczema treatment may be covered as a specialty service under your medical insurance.
+Eczema treatment is covered as a specialty service under your medical insurance.
 Any portion that is not covered is your responsibility.
 We review these costs after your consultation.
 For your convenience, we accept payment by cash, checks, major credit cards and our financing options.